INTERNATIONALE VEREINIGUNG DER BERGFÜHRERVERBÄNDE

 5. Joining the IFMGA

-5.2 The IFMGA then establishes the status of the Interested Association and the level of training currently being given in general mountaineering, skiing, rock and ice.
-In order for an Interested Association to be accepted as a Candidate Association, the following Pre-conditions must be established:
+5.2 The IFMGA Technical Committee then establishes the status of the Interested Association and the level of training currently being provided in general mountaineering, skiing, rock and ice, in case the Association wants to run its own training.
+In order for an Association to be accepted as an Interested Association, the following Pre-conditions must be established:

-- the Association must have at least 20 mountain guides as members
+- the Association must have at least 20 national or multi-national (mountain guides of different countries) mountain guides as members.

 - recognition by Government should be an objective

-- the association must proof the real potential of mountain guides activities5.3 It is the responsibility of the Management Committee and Technical Committee to establish whether these criteria are satisfied.
+5.3 It is primarily the responsibility of the IFMGA Technical Committee and secondly of the IFMGA Management Committee to establish whether all criteria has been satisfied.

 5.5 The IFMGA supports the Candidate Association in establishing a viable Training Programme by:

-- members of the Candidate Association attending Training Courses in an IFMGA Member Association
+- members of the Candidate Association must be trained by a minimum of two IFMGA Member Associations.

-5.6 It is beneficial if the Candidate Association attends meetings of the Instructors’ Conference.
+5.6 It is compulsory that the Candidate Association attends meetings of the Instructors’ Conference and the General Assembly.

-5.7 The Candidate Association makes an application to the IFMGA for the Final Assessment, which will be done in the 4 main disciplines of general mountaineering, skiing, rock and ice.
-For “No ski countries”, see 5.15.
+5.7 In consultation with the IFMGA Technical Committee, the Candidate Association makes an application to the IFMGA for the Final Assessment, which will be carried out in the 4 main disciplines of general mountaineering, skiing, rock and ice.
+For “No Ski countries”, see 3.11 / 5.15.

 - the Candidate Association’s own instructors (i.e. both their technical and their soft skills)